 The CHESPRA Communications Contest recognizes outstanding communications produced by public school districts and private schools located in the District of Columbia, Maryland, Virginia and West Virginia.
 Entries must have been produced during the PREVIOUS school year.
-Winners are announced during the Fall CHESPRA Conference.Each entry costs $20 for members and $30 for non-members.
-Contact Kenita Bowers, CHESPRA Vice President/Public Relations, at email@example.com with questions about the contest.
-Deadline for submissions is Thursday, October 5, 2017.
+Winners are announced during the Fall CHESPRA Conference and posted on the CHESPRA website.

 Contest Rules and Eligibility

 To recognize outstanding communications produced by school divisions and local schools in the District of Columbia, Maryland, Virginia, and West Virginia and to encourage Chesapeake Chapter members to evaluate and enhance their communications.

 Any public or private school divisions (K-12), including special schools such as vocational-technical centers, located in the District of Columbia, Maryland, Virginia, and West Virginia.

 - The top award in each category is the Award of Excellence, followed by the Award of Merit and Honorable Mention.

 - Entries will not be judged against each other, and awards will be given in any category only if merited.

 - Entries will be judged against criteria for content and design.
 Districts and divisions of all sizes are encouraged to submit entries.

 - Judging will be conducted by media and public relations professionals who work for entities not eligible to enter the contest.